britram/rains-prototype/draft-trammell-rains-protocol.md

 given context.

 The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone within which the names represented in the P-Shard are contained, and MUST end with '.' (the root zone).

-The value of the context (6) key is a UTF-8 encoded string containing the name of the context in which the Singular Assertions in the P-Shard are valid.
+The value of the context (6) key is a UTF-8 encoded string containing the name of the context for which the names represented in the P-Shard are valid.
 Both the authority-part and the context-part MUST end with a '.'.

 The value of the range (11) key, if present, is a two element array of strings or nulls (subject-name A, subject-name B).
 A MUST lexicographically sort before